 What are possible complications of prematurity?

 Premature babies are cared for by a neonatologist.
-This is a doctor with special training to care for newborns.
+This is a pediatrician with extra training to care for critically ill newborns.
 Other specialists may also care for babies, depending on their health problems.

 Premature babies are born before their bodies and organ systems have fully matured.
 These babies are smaller than they would have been if they were born at full term.
 They may need help breathing, eating, fighting infection, and staying warm.
 Extremely premature babies, those born before 28 weeks, are at the greatest risk for problems.
 Their organs and body systems are not ready for life on their own outside the mother’s uterus.
 And they may be too immature to function well even with intensive care support.

 Some of the problems premature babies may have include:

 - Keeping their body temperature steady or staying warm

 - Breathing problems, including serious short- and long-term problems